Intelligent-SR-Imaging/Meta-rLLS-VSIM/README.md

 <img src="./Figs/Fig1.jpg" width='800'>
 </p>

 In this repository, we provide a raw rLLSM image stack of F-actin as a simple demo to help users go through the 3D isotropic reconstruction pipeline.
+When you run our demo code, please make sure all operations are based on the root of the downloaded folder.
 ## **Prepare: Demo-Data and Pretrained-Model**
 Before you run the 3D isotropic reconstruction pipeline, you need construct right enviroment and load demo data at right location.We have provided __Demo Data__ and __Pretrained Model__ at [Zenodo](https://zenodo.org/records/14322457).
 You need load __Demo_Data_for_3D_IsoRecon.zip__ and __Pretrained_Model_RL_DFN.zip__ from our [Zenodo Dashboard](https://doi.org/10.5281/zenodo.14322457).
 Then please save files in __Demo_Data_for_3D_IsoRecon.zip__ under _./Demo_Data_for_3D_IsoRecon/_ as below: